Hawthorn Berry Benefits

 Magnesium is very helpful in combination with calcium.
 Dr. Seidman also states, “Calcium supplementation has been shown to improve tinnitus symptoms in certain patients.
 In conjunction with magnesium, calcium also plays a vital role in the regulation of electrical impulses in the central nervous system.”(6)

 These products can be easily found on health food store shelves and are quite inexpensive.
-A recommended daily dosage is 400 mg magnesium and 1,000 mg calcium.
-Magnesium can be taken in therapeutic doses up to 600 mg daily.
+A recommended daily dosage is 400 mg of magnesium and 1,000 mg of calcium.
+Magnesium can be taken in therapeutic doses of up to 600 mg daily.
 Because magnesium causes smooth muscle relaxation, it can loosen the bowels.
 If this happens, reduce the dosage a little.

 http://pnc15.blogspot.com/p/magnesium.html